The Agentic Commerce Shift: How AI Agents Are Replacing Third-Party Delivery in 2026

 This shift from "Search" to "Agents" creates a massive opportunity for margin recovery, but it changes the rules of engagement.
 In the "Current Chaos," restaurants compete for high rankings in a closed marketplace (like DoorDash) by paying for "Sponsored Listings."
 In the "Proposed Order," restaurants compete for AI Preference.

-From SEO to AEO (AI Engine Optimization) According to the Popmenu 2026 Trends Report, 20% of consumers now use AI tools specifically to find restaurants.
+According to the Popmenu 2026 Trends Report, 20% of consumers now use AI tools specifically to find restaurants.
 These users aren't looking at "top 10" lists; they are asking specific questions.

 "Which Italian place near me has a gluten-free menu and a quiet patio for a 2:00 PM meeting?"